sigmacoy/java-cert-prac/README.md

 out.println("Hello, You!"); // this will work
 ```

-## 3. Use "ESC" if CodeChum suggest keyword you don't want
-### (Leads to faster type)
+## 3. Use "ESC" if CodeChum suggest keyword you don't want (Leads to faster type)

-## 4. Make the other class package-private
-To make all files fit inside Main.java file
+## 4. To make all files fit inside Main.java file, Make the other class package-private

 ### So instead of:
 ```java